 A model is usually a set of assumptions about a currently existing system in place (Banks et al., 2010) .
 Models provide the rules with which the simulation functions as it progresses.
 Thus, without a model that accurately portrays the human population, a simulation will provide inaccurate results.
 Typically models, especially when concerning humans, tend to be one use and only for a very specific event (Bonabeau, 2002).
 Single use models stem from the fact to the human populations can change rapidly.
 Furthermore, catastrophes affect different areas of the society with different population geographies requiring the use of highly specific models.
 The lack of constancies between population and catastrophes leads to the remaking of the human model every time the population changes.
 Although models have been successfully developed which can be easily adjusted for different populations and regions, they lack the ability to be used for multiple purposes.

-Model adaptability to diverse population geography is typically accomplished by the use of easily modified data sources, parameters and exchangeable submodels (Carley et al., 2006; Ferguson et al., 2005).
+Model adaptability to diverse population geography is typically accomplished by the use of easily modified data sources, parameters, and exchangeable submodels (Carley et al., 2006; Ferguson et al., 2005).
 These three factors have shown to allow the model to be quickly adapted to the new region and population.
 Through the use of these adaptable models researchers and policymakers can reuse them and save valuable time and resources when faced with a specific problem.
 However, if they are faced with a new problem they often have to start over completely.
 Significant research has been invested into modeling human populations so that the models can be used for more than one type of application (e.g. evacuations and epidemiology).
 Application adaptability is accomplished in a similar way to that of the population adaptability.
 By separating the policy from the population model will allow for greater adaptability to various applications.

 PROPOSED RESEARCH